Najla Said

 Najla Said (نجلاء سعيد; born 4 April 1974) is an American author, actress, playwright, and activist.
 Said's literary and academic work addresses racism, stereotyping, social and economic inequality, with a particular focus on the challenges that face immigrant and second-generation Americans.

 Life

 Said grew up on the Upper West Side of Manhattan.
 Her father was the noted postcolonial scholar and public intellectual Edward Said and her mother is Lebanese writer and activist Mariam C. Said.
 She graduated from Trinity School in 1992 and Princeton University and trained in acting at The Shakespeare Lab of the Public Theatre.

 In 2013, Said discussed Arab identity politics with Salon magazine and her approaching of the subject in her book Looking for Palestine.

 Acting career

 In 2010, Said featured in a one-woman off-Broadway play, Palestine.

-Said has appeared in films including My Love Affair with Marriage, as well as several US TV shows including New Girl, NCIS: New Orleans and New Amsterdam.
+Said has appeared in films including My Love Affair with Marriage, as well as several US TV shows including NCIS: New Orleans and New Amsterdam.